- Using Salsa as a Pizza Sauce

 The Last Slice

-We hope that you now know if you can use salsa as pizza sauce.
+We hope you know if you can use salsa as pizza sauce.
 As you can see, nothing can stop you from making the most delicious pizza and innovating with a fusion of different cultures and flavors.

 So carry on and keep making pizza like a PRO!